 The Federal Highway Administration (FHWA) categorizes the country's highway bridges using a "Good-Fair-Poor" condition framework, outlined in the Pavement and Bridge Condition Performance Measures final rule, which was published in January of 2017.
-Of the 14,482 highway bridges in Kentucky, 7 percent of them are considered to be in poor condition, which is about the same as the competitor states (6.2%) and the U.S. (6.9%).
+Of the 14,493 highway bridges in Kentucky, 7 percent of them are considered to be in poor condition, which is about the same as the competitor states (6.3%) and the U.S. (6.8%).
 The real difference between Kentucky, the competitor states, and U.S. lies in the distribution of bridges in the other two categories-good and fair.
-The percentage of Kentucky bridges deemed to be in good condition (27%) is much lower than the competitor states (46.7%) or the U.S. (44.5%); and, is much higher in the "fair" category (66%) compared to the competitor states or the U.S., where are 47.1 and 48.6 percent respectively.
-While 93 percent of Kentucky bridges were considered to be in good or fair condition in 2021, Kentucky had only the 34th highest percentage among all the states and DC.
-Arizona is the highest with 98.7 percent and West Virginia the lowest with 80 percent.
-We should note that these data do not reflect any bridge damage inflicted by the flooding in Eastern Kentucky in July 2022.
+The percentage of Kentucky bridges deemed to be in good condition (25.9%) is much lower than the competitor states (46.3%) or the U.S. (44.3%); and, is much higher in the "fair" category (67.1%) compared to the competitor states or the U.S., where are 47.5 and 48.9 percent respectively.
+While 93 percent of Kentucky bridges were considered to be in good or fair condition in 2023, Kentucky had only the 33rd highest percentage among all the states and DC.
+Arizona is the highest with 98.9 percent and West Virginia the lowest with 80.3 percent.

-Bridges in Good or Fair Condition, Kentucky, Competitor States, and the U.S., 2012-2022
+Bridges in Good or Fair Condition, Kentucky, Competitor States, and the U.S., 2012-2023

-$Source: \textit{U.S. Department of Transportation, Federal Highway Administration, Office of \textit{Bridges} \textit{ and Structures} \\$
+$Source: \textit{U.S. Department of Transportation, Federal Highway Administration, Of fice of Bridges \ and \ Structures$